 This coastline is one of Italy's loveliest, with Lerici holding center stage upon the most beautiful part.

-Nearby you have two of Italy's loveliest little towns (Ameglia and Tellaro), great hikes and from Lerici many boats leave on unforgettable trips around the Gulf of Poets and onto the Cinque Terre.
+Nearby you have two of Italy's loveliest little towns (Ameglia and Tellaro), great hikes along the coast and from Lerici many boats leave on unforgettable trips around the Gulf of Poets and onto the Cinque Terre.
 So don't rush off, rather stay a little while.
 The Hotel Florida is my suggestion.

 Eat at the Mare Blu in Via Cavour, 9 or at the Dal Pudu in Piazza Garibaldi, 10.